dmlc/GNNLens2/resources/tutorials/tutorial_3_eweight.md

 num_classes = dataset.num_classes
 ```

 As the Cora graph is not weighted, we generate two types of random edge weights for demonstration purposes.
-The edge weights are expected to be in range `[0, 1]`.
+The edge weights are expected to be in the range `[0, 1]`.

 ```python
 import torch